Bill Walker (American politician): 2018

 Walker sought reelection in 2018.
 He initially ran with incumbent lieutenant governor Byron Mallott as his running mate, but after a revelation of inappropriate comments, Mallott resigned on October 16.
 He was replaced by State Health and Social Services Commissioner Valerie Davidson, who was sworn in the same day.
 Though Davidson replaced Mallott as Walker's running mate, Mallott remained on the ballot.
 On October 19, facing low polling numbers, Walker suspended his campaign and endorsed the Democratic candidate, Mark Begich.
 Begich lost by 7.03% to Republican nominee Mike Dunleavy.
 Despite his withdrawal, Walker received 2.03% of the vote.

 2022

 On August 17, 2021, Walker announced his candidacy in the 2022 gubernatorial election as an independent.
 As his running mate he named Heidi Drygas, who served as his commissioner of the Department of Labor and Workforce Development from 2014 to 2018.
 He lost the election to Republican incumbent Mike Dunleavy.

+2026

+Walker filed paperwork allowing him to run in the 2026 gubernatorial election.
+He selected Randy Hoffbeck as his running mate.